SenseNet/sensenet/docs/field-for-developers.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/FieldRole.png" style="margin: 20px auto" />

 The content type definition specifies the type of the content and its fields.
 In code this is manifested in the ContentType and FieldSetting objects.
 The Content wraps the given Node instance (or Content Handler) and has got a Field collection.
-The field can access the Node object's properties, read, write, validate, export,import them and the field also serves as the data source for the corresponding field control of the content view.
+The field can access the Node object's properties, read, write, validate, export/import them and the field also serves as the data source for the corresponding field control of the content view.

 ## Connection between Field and Property